 A lot of people, despite being furious about their wrongful firing, want to know about the possible outcomes before proceeding to file a lawsuit against their employers.
-This is because they believe that if the compensation is not enough, the stress and legal expenses that a lawsuit brings along isn’t worth the hassle.
+This is because they believe that if the compensation is not enough, the stress and legal expenses that a lawsuit brings along aren’t worth the hassle.

 We’ve compiled all the relevant and helpful information regarding past verdicts and settlement amounts, as well as the types of compensation that you might be eligible to receive.